Biogs.com

 These brought the slightly reclusive man firmly into the public domain.
 Hefner moved his base from Chicago to L.A. and used his personal DC-9, dubbed the 'Big Bunny' to jet between the Chicago Mansion and Los Angeles.

 In 1985 Hugh Hefner suffered a stroke largely from stress.
 He soon married again, however they broke up in 1999.
 In his eighties, High Hefner spent a lot of his time with Holly, Bridget and Kendra.
-He told The Sunday Times Magazine, regarding Holly:
+He told The Sunday Times Magazine, regarding Holly Madison:

 "Our relationship has become more and more serious, so she's the one that sleeps with me ...
 It's as close as I've come to a soul mate, but I doubt I'll get married again."

-Although Hefner is still in charge of editorial at Playboy, with a crucial role in selecting the covers; his daughter, Christie, is in charge of the business side, which is skewed nowadays towards TV, the web and other products.
+Although Hefner was still in charge of editorial at Playboy, with a crucial role in selecting the covers; his daughter, Christie, was in charge of the business side, which was skewed towards TV, the web and other products.

-When Hefner reached 80 in 2006, he replied, when asked whether he had any regrets:
+When Hugh Hefner reached 80 in 2006, he replied, when asked whether he had any regrets:

 "Certainly it is a life well-lived and I wouldn't trade places with anybody.
 My life has been so rewarding and so satisfying, I would be hesitant to change anything."